tapas4java/kube-playground/README.md

 1. Create a multi-node Kind cluster running Kubernetes v1.34.0.
 2. Install the NGINX Ingress controller.
 3. Install the Headlamp dashboard.
-4. Install a full observability stack (Prometheus, Grafana, Loki, Tempo).

 Once the script is finished, your environment is ready!
 It will print the login token for the Headlamp dashboard.

 You can access the Headlamp dashboard at `http://headlamp.localtest.me`.
 Copy the token from your terminal and paste it into the login screen.

-You can access the Grafana dashboard at `http://grafana.localtest.me` (login with `admin` / `prom-operator`).

 When you are ready to stop, you can type `exit` in your terminal to leave the Devbox shell.
 This will automatically trigger the cleanup process.